ekerejosh/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1. memcpy
 Write a function that copies memory area. means that you need to create a function that takes two memory areas (source and destination) and copies the content from the source memory area to the destination memory area.
+2. strchr
+Write a function that locates a character in a string. means that you need to create a function that searches for a specific character within a given string.
+The function should return a pointer to the first occurrence of the character in the string if it's found, or a null pointer if the character is not present.